cfoust/palm-message-extraction/README.md

 The `.pdb` format is akin to PalmOS's filesystem.
-The `prc/` directory in this repository contains a program (`par`) that can break these `.pdb` files into record, which you can think of like individual files.
+The `prc/` directory in this repository contains a program (`par`) that can break these `.pdb` files into records, which you can think of like individual files.
 In the case of text messages, each message is a record.

 Example: